avihu111/avihu111.github.io/_drafts/2020-01-11-discounting-risk-uncertainty.md

 ---
 layout: post
-title: Discounting, risk and uncertainty
+title: Discounting, risk, and uncertainty.
 ---

 Why do we discount future rewards?
 What priors does it imply?